-• Variable pay and the associated programmes and awards are structured according to the nature of the role and its position within the business.

-- Fixed and variable pay are broadly aligned to market norms, with a sufficiently high proportion of pay delivered in fixed form to be competitive with market median levels and appropriate on a role-by-role basis. - The proportion of pay delivered through variable remuneration generally increases with seniority within the organisation.
+- Variable pay and the associated programmes and awards are structured according to the nature of the role and its position within the business. - Fixed and variable pay are broadly aligned to market norms, with a sufficiently high proportion of pay delivered in fixed form to be competitive with market median levels and appropriate on a role-by-role basis. - The proportion of pay delivered through variable remuneration generally increases with seniority within the organisation.
 This reflects the increased ability to impact the success of the organisation with increased seniority, and is in line with general market practice. - Variable pay awards are designed to take into consideration both individual and company performance as appropriate for the role.
 Individual performance is assessed based upon performance against objectives (financial and non-financial) and also in line with the Company's competency framework.
-Company performance is aligned to agreed financial metrics. - All variable pay programmes allow for no awards to be made based upon either individual and / or company performance. - All programmes allow flexibility and discretion which permit the Board, Remuneration Committee and management to ensure appropriate awards are made in all circumstances. - Variable pay awards for Solvency II employees identified within the prescribed control functions, Risk, Compliance, Actuarial and Internal Audit functions, will not be determined using criteria which measures the performance of the business or operational unit subject to their control.
-Individual allocations are made based on the individual performance against functional objectives, to include adherence to all required controls and regulatory standards and codes of conduct. - To ensure that AEL's senior employees (including AEL's Solvency II Employees) are aligned not only to the annual goals of AEL, but equally as importantly, the long term success of the business and group, AEL ensures that a substantial portion, no less than 40% for the required population, of variable compensation is in the form of a long-term deferred component, an AFSI Restricted Stock Unit (RSU) award. - To ensure alignment to risk and performance of the business, provisions exist so that the Remuneration Committee has the ability not to permit vesting of some or all of a tranche of the award.
+Company performance is aligned to agreed financial metrics. - All variable pay programmes allow for no awards to be made based upon either individual and / or company performance. - All programmes allow flexibility and discretion which permit the Board, Remuneration and Nomination Committee and management to ensure appropriate awards are made in all circumstances. - Variable pay awards for Solvency II employees identified within the prescribed control functions, Risk, Compliance, Actuarial and Internal Audit functions, will not be determined using criteria which measures the performance of the business or operational unit subject to their control.
+Individual allocations are made based on the individual performance against functional objectives, to include adherence to all required controls and regulatory standards and codes of conduct.

+- To ensure that AEL's senior employees (including AEL's Solvency II Employees) are aligned not only to the annual goals of AEL, but equally as importantly, the long term success of the business and group, AEL ensures that a substantial portion, no less than 40% for the required population, of variable compensation is in the form of a long-term deferred component.
+As a result of the "go-private transaction", going forward this deferred component will be paid in cash at the time of vesting instead of restricted stock units as previously provided. - To ensure alignment to risk and performance of the business, provisions exist so that the Remuneration and Nomination Committee has the ability not to permit vesting of some or all of a tranche of the award.